derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 set auto-load safe-path /
 ```

-We test by setting two breakpoints within the critical section using `./.gdbinit`
+We test by setting two breakpoints within the critical section using `./.gdbinit` (see `.gdbinit-sample`)

 \code{.unparsed}